Moon Tooth Guitarist Provides Video Update From Hospital + Thanks Everyone for Support

 Accompanied by a video from singer John Carbone, bassist Vin Romanelli and drummer Ray Marte, Moon Tooth sought fans' help with Lee's treatment.

 Click here to donate on GoFundMe.
-Moon Tooth's latest album, Phototroph, came out in May on Pure Noise Records.
+Moon Tooth's latest, Phototroph, came out in May.
 Loudwire wishes Lee all the best in his recovery.
 Learn more from the band below.

 Moon Tooth family,